 - Oily skin and dandruff

-Stress – Lifestyle has a major influence on rosacea and stress is one of the main parts of modern life for many people.
-Unfortunately stress can be a major trigger for a rosacea flare up, often making the taxing situation even more difficult to cope with.
-If stress is a major factor in your rosacea you may like to consider having a stress test which can help pinpoint precise imbalances in stress hormone levels.
-Adrenal Stress Test
+Stress: lifestyle is a significant influence on rosacea and stress is one of the main parts of modern life for many people.
+Stress can be a major trigger for a rosacea flare-up, and can make a taxing situation even more difficult to cope with.